IntelRealSense/realsense_samples/samples/or_tutorial_1/README.md

 # or_tutorial_1

-This console app illustrates the use of libRealSense, libOR, and the Linux SDK Framework to use the RealSense camera's depth and color sensors to identify objects in the scene.
-Each object identified will be printed on the command line along with the confidence value for the object, for objects which take up ~50% of the screen for recognition
+This console app illustrates the use of Intel® RealSense™ Cross Platform API, Object Library, and the Linux SDK Framework to use the ZR300 camera's depth and color sensors to identify objects in the scene.
+Each object identified will be printed on the command line, and (for recognition) the confidence value for the object, for objects which take up ~50% of the screen.

 # Sample output

-When running or_tuturial_1 sample, the object recognition result will be printed  on console continuously with objects' label and recognition confidence value:
+When running or_tutorial_1 sample, the object recognition result will be printed on the console continuously with the object's label and recognition confidence value:

 ```
 Label             Confidence